denhub97/QuBeads/README.md

 You can add SpinDrops to your system path by running<br>
 `PATH=${PATH}:/opt/QuBeads`

-# How to reference this version of QuBeads
+# How to reference QuBeads
 You can reference QuBeads in publications as you would reference a book.
 * Authors: Dennis Huber, Michael Tesch, Niklas J. Glaser, and Steffen J. Glaser
 * Title: QuBeads